Eppelsheim

 Eppelsheim is an Ortsgemeinde – a municipality belonging to a Verbandsgemeinde, a kind of collective municipality – in the Alzey-Worms district in Rhineland-Palatinate, Germany.

 Geography

 The municipality lies in Rhenish Hesse.

 Politics

 Municipal council

 The council is made up of 16 council members, who were elected at the municipal election held on 7 June 2009, and the honorary mayor as chairwoman.

 The municipal election held on 7 June 2009 yielded the following results:

 Coat of arms

-The municipality’s arms might be described thus: Per pale sable a lion rampant Or armed and langued gules, and Or an apple twig fructed of two vert.
+The municipality’s arms are blazoned: Per pale Sable a lion rampant Or armed and langued Gules, and Or an apple twig fructed of two Vert.

 Culture and sightseeing

 Deinotherium sands

 The first discovery of a fossil femur of a great ape Paidopithex rhenanus (now considered to be an ape relative not an ape - possibly being a Pliopithecoid) was made near Eppelsheim in 1820.
 The finding was made in deposits of the prehistoric Rhine river and are about 10 million years old.
 These deposits are known as the Deinotherium Sands, because they often contain teeth and bones from the extinct proboscid Deinotherium.

 In October 2017, scientists from the Natural History Museum at Mainz reported that two teeth about 5 to 8 million years old had been found in 2016, that resemble those of extinct human relatives Ardipithecus ramidus and Australopithecus afarensis.
 Early reactions to the "Eppelsheim teeth" ranged from interest to dismissal while the researchers indicated that they will continue their investigations and analysis.